Jushsh/python-beginner/README.md

 This help track your habit by marking your habit as done and checking whether u have finish it or not

+## Project: Banking Program

+Users can do deposit, withdraw, view balance, and view all transaction